github/gitignore/README.md

   template for that language or framework, rather than to the template for an editor, tool, or operating system.

-- **Please only modify *one file* per commit**.
-This will make merging and conflict resolution easier for everyone.
+- **Please only modify *one template* per pull request**.
+This helps keep pull requests and feedback focused on a specific project or technology.

 In general, the more you can do to help us understand the change you’re making, the more likely we’ll be to accept your contribution quickly.